 Best Hazing Victims Attorney

-At The Fierberg National Law Group, we have built our practice over the last 25 years holding universities and Greek organizations accountable for inflicting harm upon their students through hazing.
-We have helped victims navigate the legal complexities of hazing; obtaining millions of dollars in compensation, pushing universities and fraternities to reform, and establishing legal precedent nationwide in order to help other families and victims.
+Doug Fierberg, Jonathon Fazzola, and the team at The Fierberg National Law Group bring over 25 years of experience working with hazing law, winning justice for victims of violence and misconduct in schools, and working with anti-hazing organizations to raise awareness and promote prevention.
+We have helped victims navigate the legal complexities of hazing; obtaining millions of dollars in compensation, pushing universities, fraternities, and schools to reform, and establishing legal precedent nationwide in order to help other families and victims.

 What should I look for when seeking a hazing victims attorney?